cloudwatt/applications/application-caas/README-EN.md

 As you may have noticed the 1-Click wizard asked to reenter your password Openstack.\
 By default, the wizard selects the flavor “m1.small”.
 A variety of other instance types exist to suit your various needs, allowing you to pay only for the services you need.\ Instances are charged by the minute and capped at their monthly price (you can find more details on the [*Pricing page*](https://www.cloudwatt.com/en/pricing.html) on the Cloudwatt website).
-Please remember that you are providing your KeyPair that will be used in order to postConfigure the future three KVM instances: this will be your way to SSH on those instances for troubleshooting or granting your colleagues on them if required.
+Please remember that you are providing your KeyPair that will be used in order to postConfigure the future three KVM instances: this will be your way to SSH on those instances for troubleshooting or granting your colleagues on them if required.\
+**On CloudWatt IaaS please let empty the proxy attributes if you use the Internet exposure.**

 **Press DEPLOY**.
 The 1-click handles the launch of an Heat stack that triggers the allocation of three instances and the related OpenStack elements (cinder volumes, neutron internal private network…)